-We all know that herbs can make an incredible difference to a dinner dish but herbs can also be used around the home in all sorts of ways.
+We all know that herbs can make an incredible difference to a dinner dish, but herbs can also be used around the home in all sorts of ways.
+Using Lavender in the home can be particularly rewarding thanks to it’s delicious fragrance and useful properties.
 Herbalism is an age-old skill that is as valid today as it’s ever been.

 Place in a clothes’ drawer or hang in your wardrobe.